kura52/sushi-browser/README.md

 ```

 # New Features

+#### New function(v0.16.5)
+- Changed the display order of the video list so that the new one is above.
+- Changed to attach no-audio prefix and audio-only prefix when detecting motion picture.
+- HLS Movie download argument change.
+- Changed to be able to transition to the unmuted state by clicking the mute icon except during movie playback.
+- Fixed Some bugs

 #### New function(v0.16.4)
 - Added page view count and browsing time to history function and auto suggestion of address bar.
 (The browsing time is measured from this version.
 The browsing time is the time of the active tab state.)